DannyFeliz/programming-book-recommendations-list/README.md

 ### Books
-A list of books that I recommend you to read if you are a software developer
+My personal list of books that I recommend to read if you are a software developer

 **Code**
 - [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882)